cabbachew/sorcerer_v1/README.md

 ### Current features
 - [x] User authentication
+- [x] Real-time messaging via Action Cable (WebSockets) on home page after login.
+Currently, messages are not persisted to a database.

 ### Planned improvements
+- [ ] Add data persistence toggle to real-time messages
 - [ ] Live search for sources and quotations
 - [ ] Pagination for sources and quotations
+- [ ] Refactor inline styles into proper CSS classes.
 - [ ] Apply design system to Devise views
 - [ ] Implement team and user registration
 - [ ] Add navbar brand and favicon